tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/online-offline.md

 ## Prerequisites

-1 – Provisioning
+1. Provisioning

     * Adobe Experience Platform, Activation or RTCDP
     * Adobe Target
     * Adobe Audience Manager (Optional)
     * Adobe Analytics (Optional)

-2 – Visitor ID service or WebSDK must be implemented to have synced Experience Cloud IDs across applications.
+1. Visitor ID service or WebSDK must be implemented to have synced Experience Cloud IDs across applications.
 It is strongly recommended to leverage Experience Platform Launch to deploy the ID service to ensure the ID is set prior to any application calls.

-3 – For Analytics integration, all Analytics tracking must have been converted to Regional Data Collection.
+1. For Analytics integration, all Analytics tracking must have been converted to Regional Data Collection.
 RDC.

-4 – Minimum code versions are as follows.
+1. Minimum code versions are as follows.

     * Experience Cloud ID service – VisitorAPI.js 2.0 or higher
     * Analytics – AppMeasurement.js 1.6.4 or higher
     * Audience Manager – dil.js 5.0 or higher
     * Target – mbox.js 61, at.js .9.1. at.js is preferred as mbox.js is no longer being developed.
     * Mobile SDK – 4.11 for iOS and Android
-* Experience Platform Web SDK – 1.0, current Experience Platform SDK version has a number of use cases not yet supported for the AEC applications as noted in the Experience Platform Web SDK documentation here - [Link](https://docs.adobe.com/content/help/en/experience-platform/edge/home.html)
+    * Experience Platform Web SDK – 1.0, current Experience Platform SDK version has a number of use cases not yet supported for the AEC applications as noted in the [Experience Platform Web SDK documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html)

 ## Guardrails